sahanmar/Peony/README.md

 This Project is separated into two folders *Peony_research_document* and *Peony_project*.

 *Peony_research_document* is a folder with output PDF document and .tex, .lyx files.
-T

 *Peopny_project* is a tech folder with codes.